Chicuta/Chicuta/README_en.md

     * **[![Link to ProjetoDiscover Repository](https://img.shields.io/badge/ProjetoDiscover-CSS-green)](https://github.com/Chicuta/ProjetoDiscover)**
         * A project exploring the use of CSS.
 * **<ins>Private Projects</ins>**:
-    * I am dedicated to several other projects that are not publicly available, where I also apply my skills in Java, JavaScript, and **PHP**.
+    * I am dedicated to several other projects that are not publicly available, where I also apply my skills in JavaScript, and **PHP**.

 ---